How to Get the Most Goodness From Your Garlic

 Should you slice, mince or grate your garlic?

 Given that allicin only comes from damage to the cells, to obtain the most allicin, you need to inflict the most damage.
 Whilst finely chopping, crushing with the back of your knife or pulverising with a pestle and mortar are all effective means, the least-laborious method would be to zest or grate, such as with a microplane.
 Within seconds the solid clove will seemingly dissolve into a fine, fresh and particularly potent paste.
-Given that allicin is responsible for not just the flavour, but also the aroma of garlic, your olfactory system a pretty telling test as to the efficacy of your chosen method.10
+Given that allicin is responsible for not just the flavour, but also the aroma of garlic, your olfactory system is a pretty telling test as to the efficacy of your chosen method.10

 Leave your garlic alone